 Has your bioengineering background been useful in building DrDoctor?

 In a way I think so.
 We’re very data-driven people and we approach every problem with an engineer’s eye.
 But I think that what we do really well is bringing together data and engineering with the human element.
 It’s neither just about numbers on the screen nor just about the patient experience either.
 It’s about finding that sweet spot where patient experience and process come together to make something better than either alone

-Congrats on the NHS Innovation grant.
+Congratulations on the NHS Innovation grant.
 How do you think this will help DrDoctor continue to grow and support the NHS?

 It’s a really big thing for us because it’s a sign that central NHS thinks what we’re doing is a good idea!
 We’ve been doing this for 5 years.
 There are number of people in the UK trying to create change using technology and who think there is a better way of delivering healthcare.
-Getting the grant means the NHS England has looked at what we’re doing and they think we’re doing something right for patients and finances.
-It’s a really, really big for us to get the recognition and it also allows us to scale.
+Getting the grant means that NHS England has looked at what we’re doing and they think we’re doing something right for patients and finances.
+It’s really, really big for us to get the recognition and it also allows us to scale.
 As a business we’re at a point where we know what we’re doing works.
 What I’m interested in is how we reach more patients and help enable more people access to care.

 Have there been any challenges in scaling so far?

 What’s really interesting is going from Minimum Viable Product and proof of concept to product marketing.
 At every point, as a founder, you need different skills.
 You go from being a hustler to a data scientist to a manager and recruiter.
 For me, the biggest challenge was changing gears.
 Going into those different mindsets while remaining curious is difficult.
 Each time as we go to the next step in scale, I have to find the new set of skills or find people to help me.
 That’s where we’ve been very lucky to find really good team members to come join us.

 What are the plans for DrDoctor in 5 years?